kathryn241/recipeApp/README.md

 ## Tech details:
 This app sounds like it would be a component in an existing website/ application - so it would probably be most efficient to use the existing tech stack, and house-styles.
+For now it's made with the use of AngularJS, so it can be easily tested and picked up by new developers.

 Tech | Description
 ------------ | -------------